 This is simple chicken soup, with an egg yolk and lemon juice mixed in at the end which is what turns it opaque.
 It is traditionally served during Ramadan.

 I used the recipe from Lonely Planet as a guide, though I altered a few things after reading other recipes.
 I used bone-in chicken thighs instead of a whole chicken, and chicken stock instead of water.
-I added a chicken breast towards the end, and shredded both it and the chicken thighs and added the meat back into the soup before serving.
+Toward the end, I added a chicken breast and shredded it with the chicken thighs.
+Before serving, I returned the meat to the soup.
 I halved the cinnamon as I was worried it might be weird with a whole teaspoon.
-I used parsley instead of cilantro, which is also commonly used, because I had more of it sitting around.
-Finally, I added celery and carrot to include more vegetables, since the original only has onion.
+I used parsley instead of cilantro, because I had more of it sitting around.
+From what I have seen, it’s also a common herb to use here.
+Finally, I added celery and carrot to include more vegetables, since the original only had onion.

 I did also make an unintentional substitution, because I was having trouble finding vermicelli at the supermarket.
 First, there’s Italian vermicelli, which is similar to spaghetti, and a variety of thin Asian rice noodles, which are also often referred to as vermicelli.
 I couldn’t find Italian vermicelli, and got the Asian, but I wasn’t sure it was right.
-So I looked at many, many Chorba Beida recipes, looking closely at the photos, and it seems like what I should have picked up was labelled Fideo pasta at my supermarket.
-It’s basically like short pieces of spaghetti.
+So I looked at many, many chorba beida recipes, looking closely at the photos, and it seems like what I should have picked up was labeled ‘fideo pasta’ at my supermarket.
+It’s basically like short pieces of thin spaghetti.
 So in the end, I just broke up some spaghetti and used that.

 I really liked this soup, and it was very easy.
-You could taste the cinnamon, but it wasn’t overpowering, and I think I’m glad I didn’t add the full amount called for.
-I served it with my second attempt at the Kesra.
+You could taste the cinnamon, but it wasn’t overpowering, and I’m glad I didn’t add the full amount called for.
+I served it with my second attempt at the kesra.

 Mazagran (The Original Iced Coffee)